Selected Works.

 The mask of pursuit of what we think is important— chasing beauty and knowledge even as it destroys.

 This portrait marks the moment of honest self-creation.
 I raise the brush and meet the viewer’s gaze directly.
-My wife stands beside me, her mask removed alongside mine — accepting me with all my flaws and history.
+My wife stands beside me, her mask removed alongside mine — accepting me with all my flaws.
+Through paint I strip away every mask I have worn, revealing myself without apology.
+The journey of unmasking does not end; it continues.

 After all the masks fall, we stand born — unhidden and ourselves.